sepehrabdous/Computer_Networks_Spring21/assignment4/README.md

 ## Submission Instructions

-For the assignment, submit (via [Gradescope](https://www.gradescope.com/)) the files containing (i) the answers to the questions below (in PDF format) and (ii) the code for scripts you wrote to analyze the data.
+For the assignment, submit (via [Gradescope](https://www.gradescope.com/)) (i) the answers to the questions below as well as a "readme" section, in PDF format and (ii) the code for scripts you wrote to analyze the data.
 Name the pdf [JHED]_analysis.pdf and zip your code up as [JHED]_code.

-The PDF should have all the answers to the questions asked, written in full and clear sentences.
+All answers to the questions asked should be written in full and clear sentences.

 ## Readme (10 points)

-There should be a section briefly describing your code and instructions on how to run it (a README section basically).
+There should be a section in the PDF, briefly describing your code and instructions on how to run it (a README basically).
 You should also mention what platform you used to run your code on.
+Place this either at the beginning or the end of your PDF.

 ## Code (10 points)